syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/common/EJ2_ASP.NETCORE/security-aspects.md

 ## Script Nonce in ASP.NET Core

-Nonce attribute is used in content security policy to find out whether given request is valid or not and it prevents the attackers injecting the javascript code in a web application.
+`Nonce` attribute is used in content security policy to find out whether given request is valid or not and it prevents the attackers injecting the javascript code in a web application.

 The following steps demonstrates how to create and include the nonce attribute in ASP.NET Core application.

-* You can generate the `nonce` attribute value by adding the below code in **Program.cs** file.
+* Generate the `nonce` attribute value by adding the below code in **Program.cs** file.

 {% tabs %}
 {% highlight c# tabtitle="Program.cs" %}